viriciti/devops-assignment/README.md

 - [ ] Multiple feature branches should be able to live alongide each other in the cluster (and be accessible via different URLs).

 ### Pointers
-- [ ] Use Helm Charts to centrally configure and deploy services (https://github.com/helm/charts)
+- Use Helm Charts to centrally configure and deploy services (https://github.com/helm/charts)
-- [ ] Think of auto-scaling
-- [ ] You can use Let's Encrypt to create the necessary certificates (https://letsencrypt.org/)
+- You can use Let's Encrypt to create the necessary certificates (https://letsencrypt.org/)
-- [ ] If you want to enable monitoring, [Prometheus](https://prometheus.io) is a great choice
+- If you want to enable monitoring, [Prometheus](https://prometheus.io) is a great choice

 ## Questions
 If you have any questions about the assignment, the project setup or you're simply stuck, feel free to contact us at <a href='mailto:i.klop@viriciti.com'>i.klop@viriciti.com</a>, <a href='mailto:s.surur@viriciti.com'>s.surur@viriciti.com</a>, <a href='mailto:s.rijk@viriciti.com'>s.rijk@viriciti.com</a> and <a href='mailto:t.thijs@viriciti.com'>t.thijs@viriciti.com</a>.
 Please do not hesitate for this!
 You are also more then welcome to come by the office at any time.
 We're always ready to help.
 The idea is that something is created that you learn from and in the end can be proud of.